Last updated: 14th March 2025

 Employee experience is said to be made up of three environments – the cultural environment, the physical environment and the technological environment.
 So while it’s not defined by your tech alone, having the right workplace tools does have a big impact on your employees’ experience of their day-to-day work.

-As an increasing number of organisations are beginning to take advantage of new Microsoft tools like Viva and Copilot, it’s becoming even more important for IC and IT teams to collaborate effectively to ensure seamless integration.
+As an increasing number of organisations are beginning to take advantage of Microsoft tools like Viva and Copilot, it’s becoming even more important for IC and IT teams to collaborate effectively to ensure seamless integration.

 SharePoint is always the best starting point, as it builds a solid foundation that new tools and technologies can layer on top of.